extraleet/ReplayChecker/readme.txt

-you need to download the replay after each game you need an api key from steam https://steamcommunity.com/dev/apikey (doesn't work with limited accounts) you can click on the steam id and you browser goes to his steam page steam names are currently disable because it takes a while to get all steam names
+you need to download the replay after each game you need an api key from steam https://steamcommunity.com/dev/apikey (doesn't work with limited accounts) you can click on the steam id and your browser goes to his steam page

 how to use:
 1. select the folder